Guaranteed Summer Funding FAQs

-You will receive instructions by email and at the GSF payment sessions about how to enroll in direct deposit.
+You will receive instructions from Law School HR by email about how to enroll in payroll direct deposit.

-What happens if I do not enroll in direct deposit?
+What happens if I do not enroll in the payroll direct deposit?

-You will only receive one pay check by mail and then your funding will be held in the Law School HR office until you are able to physically pick them up.
+You will only receive one pay check by mail.
+All other checks will be held in the Law School HR office until you are able to physically pick them up.

 Is there an online system where I can view my paycheck?

-Yes, you can view your paystub by logging in with your uni at my.columbia.edu.
+Yes, you can view your paystub by logging in with your uni at www.my.columbia.edu.
 Click on the “Faculty and Staff” tab to find a link to “View My Paycheck.”

 When is the Early Interview Program (EIP)?
 Will that affect my GSF if I choose to participate?

-EIP will be held in early August.
-Students planning to participate in EIP should plan their internships accordingly, completing their GSF requirement (eight weeks of work for 1Ls and ten weeks of work for 2Ls) prior to EIP or making arrangements with their placement supervisor, to complete their internship work after EIP.
+Students planning to participate in EIP should plan their internships accordingly, completing their GSF requirement (eight weeks of work for 1Ls and ten weeks of work for 2Ls) prior to EIP in early August or making arrangements with their placement supervisor to complete their internship work after EIP.
 Be sure to contact your Office of Career Services and Professional Development counselor for all questions regarding EIP.

 What if I plan to apply for Law Review?

-Students should arrange their summer so that they are able to complete at least eight weeks in a placement organization before returning to school on or about August 1 for Law Review Orientation.
-Students interning out of the country should budget for potential changes in travel plans for this purpose.
-You must inform your supervisor that you may have to leave early for Law Review.
+Students should arrange their summer so that they are able to complete at least eight weeks in a placement organization before returning to school in mid- to late July for Law Review Orientation.

 Will my work at an organization this summer count for the New York State Pro Bono Requirement?

-Your GSF-funded work will fulfill the "50 Hour Rule" pro bono requirement provided that it otherwise qualifies under the New York State Rule.
-The Rule requires completion of 50 hours of qualifying pro bono work prior to filing for bar admission.
-For many of you, the work you do during your GSF-funded summer will qualify for the New York 50 hour rule (but not for the CLS requirement).
+Your GSF-funded work will fulfill the "50-hour rule" pro bono requirement provided that it otherwise qualifies under the New York State rule.
+The rule requires completion of 50 hours of qualifying pro bono work prior to filing for bar admission.
+For many of you, the work you do during your GSF-funded summer will qualify for the New York 50-hour rule (but not for the Columbia Law School requirement).
 You must also complete a Form Affidavit of Compliance that describes your work and is signed by your supervising attorney (details below).
 You can find more detailed information about the New York State Pro Bono Requirement on the SJI website.
 If you have any questions about whether your work is likely to qualify under the New York rule, contact Laren Spirer, Director of Pro Bono Programs, at [email protected].
-Also be sure to read the full New York rule and FAQ's on the Court's website.
+Also be sure to read the full New York rule and FAQs on the Court's website.

 Do I need to collect any paperwork from my employer during the summer to get credit for the New York State pro bono requirement?

-As soon as you have completed your placement, you should complete a Form Affidavit of Compliance (http://www.nycourts.gov/ATTORNEYS/probono/AppForAdmission_Pro-BonoReq_Fi...) which includes a signature from your supervising attorney (who must be admitted in the jurisdiction where the work is being done).
+As soon as you have completed your placement, you should complete a Form Affidavit of Compliance, which includes a signature from your supervising attorney (who must be admitted in the jurisdiction in which the work is being carried out).
 You must keep this original form in your files until you submit it along with your New York State Bar paperwork.
-You should scan a copy in case you misplace the original, but originals are required for your Bar application.
+You should scan a copy in case you misplace the original, but note that originals are required for your Bar application.

-If I stay longer at my GSF placement and am not paid, do I need to collect any paperwork from my employer to get pro bono credit for the CLS requirement?
+If I stay longer at my GSF placement and am not paid, do I need to collect any paperwork from my employer to get pro bono credit for the Columbia Law School requirement?